 Advertising-based revenue models may be a standard facet of today's internet businesses, but firms peddling free/freemium services are still on the hook for providing strong information security to their user bases.
 In fact, they arguably have an even greater responsibility protect user data than paid-for services.
 So how do events like yesterday's massive data breach involving free web hosting providing 000webhost transpire?
 In a word, negligence.
 Gross negligence, to be precise.

-In Episode 009 of The Gig, we spoke to IT security expert Troy Hunt about his data breach search engine Have I Been Pwned? and the myriad of dangers that surround online data.
+We spoke to IT security expert Troy Hunt about his data breach search engine Have I Been Pwned? and the myriad of dangers that surround online data.
 Interestingly enough, Troy was contacted a few days ago and made privy to a massive database hacked from free web hosting provider 000webhost—13 million user records consisting of names, emails, and plaintext passwords.
 Forbes, ZDnet, and The Register have since picked up on the news.

 What makes this particular compromise unique from the seemingly daily hacking occurrences is the sheer lack of prudence on 000webhost's part.
 Indeed, describing 000webhost's security failings as such is a gross understatement :